eschabell/openshift-jbw2012/README.md

 Create a jbosseap-6.0 application that scales and is of medium gear size.

-$ rhc app create -a jbw2012 -t jbosseap-6.0 -g medium -s
+$ rhc app create -a jbw2012 -t jbosseap-6.0 -g medium -s --from-code git://github.com/eschabell/openshift-jbw2012.git

-Add this upstream openshift-jbwkeynote-2012 repo

-$ cd editor
-$ git remote add upstream -m master git://github.com/eschabell/openshift-jbw2012.git
-$ git pull -s recursive -X theirs upstream master

-Then push the repo upstream.

-$ git push

 We also need to push some of the configuration files for drools-guvnor.
 To do this you need to know the UUID of your machine, you can find this with: